 Located in the White Mountains of New Hampshire, WMCC is northernmost of all the state’s community colleges.
 The College was established in 1966 on the site of one of the first homesteads in Berlin.
 Faculty members greeted the first class of 104 students with the purpose of preparing “qualified high school graduates as skilled workers to meet the needs of the state.”

 Since its early days, the College has grown in depth and size.
 Several new programs have been added to the original curricula.
 Five major expansions have increased the College’s main building to 87,500 square feet of modern classrooms, laboratories, and shops.
 Computers and educational technologies are prominent in every curriculum, having a significant role in classroom and laboratory instruction.
-The College has also expanded to include the Littleton Academic Center and the North Conway Academic Center.
+The College established the Littleton Academic Center in 1996 and solidified its presence in Littleton by purchasing the building which housed the Academic Center in 2021.
+Further expansion occurred in Littleton with the construction of the 20,000 sq foot Littleton Advanced Technology Building in 2023.

 In 1996, “Community” was added to the College name.
 In 2008, “Technical” was eliminated in recognition of WMCC as a comprehensive community college.
 As the College grows, it plans new courses, new partnerships, and a wider variety of options for learners.
 The basic philosophy, however, remains the same: to provide North Country residents with a first-rate, two-year college education.
 Our graduates are well prepared, whether headed to the job market or transferring to four-year institutions to further their education.